colon and rectal cancer screening and prevention, colonoscopy, stool tests

-Screening is the number one way you can reduce your risk of colon cancer.
-Despite its high incidence, colon cancer is unique in that it is one of the most preventable and, if found early, most treatable forms of cancer.
+Screening is the number one way you can reduce your risk of colorectal cancer.
+Despite its high incidence, colorectal cancer is unique in that it is one of the most preventable and, if found early, most treatable forms of cancer.
 And the best part is, screening is easy!
 From colonoscopy to at-home stool tests, there’s an option for everyone.
 If you’re over 50, high risk or symptomatic, don’t put it off.
 Talk to your doctor about getting checked!

 From making changes in your diet to knowing your family’s health history, it’s never too early to start making the small choices that really pay off.
-Start today by taking our colon cancer risk quiz, learning more about genetics and family history or finding the screening test that’s right for you.
+Start today by taking our colorectal cancer risk quiz, learning more about genetics and family history or finding the screening test that’s right for you.

 The majority of colorectal cancer patients do not have a family history or genetic connection to the disease.
 This is when the cancer occurs by chance, and is often called “sporadic cancer.”